sbeckman/sbitx-sound-output-control/README.md

   will send the filtered and demodulated receiver audio to the left headphone.

 This is a work in progress.
 The Audio can be glitchy, but it does demonstrate some capability and is a start in understanding how to support other audio devices.
 It may be possible to get a bluetooth audio device to work - but so far I haven't had much luck.
+Bluetooth functionalty may end up requiring a switch from ALSA to PULSE audio, which would be a non-trivial effort.

 The sbitx volume control may not work with devices other than the default WM8731 - use alsamixer or alsamixergui to adjust the volume of the audio device if necessary.